-- 1. Thoroughly review in a timely manner all submitted reports for completeness and accuracy prior to approval. - 2.
-Verify that any associated case evidence is appropriately documented and booked per policy 802. - 3.
-Require additional information or corrections when necessary on all reports prior to approval. - 4.
+- 1. Thoroughly review all submitted reports for completeness and accuracy prior to approval. - 2.
+Verify that any associated case evidence is appropriately documented and booked per policy 802. - Require additional information or corrections when necessary on all reports prior to approval. - 4.
 Reports containing grammatical errors shall be corrected. - 5.
-Ensure all reports were submitted in a timely manner or the conditions for exceptions were adequately met.. - 6.
+Ensure all reports were submitted in a timely manner or the conditions for exceptions were adequately met. - 6.
 Follow-up on all deferred reports and ensure their completion. - 7.
-Carefully review all requests for exception to the policy stated above and make appropriate documentation in the daily log.
+Carefully review all requests for exception to the policy stated above and make appropriate documentation.